click2mail/Postman-Click2Mail-SDK/README.md

 5. To create a production environment, duplicate the stage environment https://www.screencast.com/t/XCFo9j5oVqsh
 6. Repeat steps 3 & 4 for the production environment
-Step 7.
-For production environment change the following to point to production https://www.screencast.com/t/UqgRYEYQ
+7. For production environment change the following to point to production https://www.screencast.com/t/UqgRYEYQ